springbett4/WSU2026/hello-cdk/README.md

 ## How to deploy

-Install dependencies, then deploy:
+First, you need to install dependencies, then deploy the following;

 npm install
 cdk bootstrap
 cdk deploy

-Once deployed, the terminal will print a URL you can use to test
+Once it has deployed, the terminal will then print a URL you can use to test